singingwolfboy/flask-dance/docs/multi-user.rst

 Returning ``False`` or a :class:`~werkzeug.wrappers.Response` object from this signal handler indicates to Flask-Dance that it should not try to store the OAuth token for you.
-For example, returning a custom redirect like :func:`flask.redirect` would override the default behaviour.
+For example, returning a custom redirect like :func:`flask.redirect` would override the default behavior.

 .. warning::